ColonelJ/Starpial/README.md

 To create a closed type tag you write `?!identifier` (which may be refined using `?[]` or `??identifier` later) and then at the single point of definition in the program for a value under that type tag you tag it with `?@identifier` (this can only be used once wherever `?!identifier` is in scope!)
 Note that by non-determinism you can assign a set of different possible values into a closed type tag.

 For most of the fundamental type tags you should use the built-in type tags described previously.
-When inside types you can use `//` directly as the type of a string (since it matches all of them), or any more complex regex to describe a subset of strings (if you need divide you have to use `_/_`).
+When inside types you can use <code>/&#96;.&#42;&#96;/</code> directly as the type of any valid string (since it matches all of them), or any more complex regex to describe a subset of strings (if you need divide you have to use `_/_`).
 The interesting case is stack objects.
 For tuple types you simply write the types inside the `{}` e.g. `{int, double}` (comma optional).
 For lists you have to make use of the Kleene operators mentioned previously e.g. `{int+}` is a non-empty list of ints.
 The patterns for the inside of a stack object can be as complicated as you want, and might make use of type parameters or program functions to build the stack of types.
-N.B. `{char*}` can represent a string similarly to `//`, but only the latter maintains an invariant that the string is a well-formed sequence of UTF-8 characters, and so it should be preferred.
+N.B. `{char*}` can represent a string similarly to <code>/&#96;.&#42;&#96;/</code>, but only the latter maintains an invariant that the string is a well-formed sequence of UTF-8 characters (by definition of `.` within a regex), and so it should be preferred.

 To represent the interface of an object/class you simply create a type stack and export from it the same names as the object you're trying to represent, but instead of what was originally exported, you export the values of the types which represent those exported things.